Camp Policies.

 Our operating costs are by and large fixed for the season by the time we hit spring.
 If a camper withdraws between March 31st and May 31st, an additional $500 (plus the $500 deposit) will be forfeited to the camp.
 If a camper withdraws for any reason on or after June 1st, the entire camp fee will be forfeited.

 *The only exception to this policy is in the rare situation that a camper is sent home for medical reasons.
-In this circumstance, and at the discretion of the camp, a partial refund of 35% of the daily tuition paid for missed days may be issued at the end of the camp season.
+In this circumstance, and at the discretion of the camp, a partial refund of up to 35% of the daily tuition paid for missed days may be issued at the end of the camp season.

 *The only exception to this policy is in the rare situation that a camper is sent home for medical reasons.
-In this circumstance, and at the discretion of the camp, a partial refund of 35% of the daily tuition paid for missed days may be issued at the end of the camp season.
+In this circumstance, and at the discretion of the camp, a partial refund of up to 35% of the daily tuition paid for missed days may be issued at the end of the camp season.

 Camper and Parent Code of Conduct.

-AS A CAMPER I WILL….
+AS A CAMPER I WILL…

 AS A CAMPER I WILL NOT…